kungfoo/geohash-java/README.md

 -------------------

 As of today, new releases are made available via maven Central.
-Thus you can use the artifacts in various build systems like maven, ivy, gradle, sbt and mayn more.
+Thus you can use the artifacts in various build systems like maven, ivy, gradle, sbt and many more.

 Find the current versions here: